-A promising approach for burnup measurement is the use of a bent crystal diffraction (BCD) spectrometer, a technique widely applied in nuclear physics, astrophysics, synchrotron science, and nuclear forensics~\cite{germanium-bent-monochromator-tungsten-levels-dumond, bcd-solar-flare-nasa-sylwester, synchrotron-two-bcd-monochromators-yamaoka, bcd-plutonium-spectrometer-goodsell}.
-In this method, precisely fabricated crystals act as diffraction gratings for collimated gamma radiation.
-The diffraction angle depends on the photon wavelength, which is directly related to the gamma energy as shown in \ref{eqn:waveenergy}.
-When Bragg’s law is satisfied, photons of the correct energy diffract constructively, as given by Equation \ref{eqn:braggslaw}.
 The crystal is bent to improve efficiency by maintaining the correct Bragg angle across the crystal surface.
 Perfect monocrystals are typically used to maximize energy resolution.
 Mosaic crystals, composed of slightly misaligned crystallites, enhance efficiency by relaxing the Bragg condition \cite{xray-diffraction-theory-book-zachariasen}, increasing the diffracted flux by up to two orders of magnitude~\cite{mosaic-crystal-monochromators-freund}.

-In a BUMS, the detector is positioned along the diffracted beam path at an angle of $2\theta$.
+In a BUMS using a BCD spectrometer, the detector is positioned along the diffracted beam path at an angle of $2\theta$.
 The BCD spectrometer thus functions as an energy band-pass filter for gamma rays incident on the detector.
 The bandwidth can be further reduced by placing shielding with a narrow slit in front of the detector.
 In certain configurations, this enables energy resolution superior to that of an HPGe detector.
-If the spectrometer isolates a single gamma line, the detector’s intrinsic resolution becomes irrelevant, allowing lower-cost detectors—such as scintillators—to be used instead.
+If the spectrometer isolates a single gamma, the detector’s intrinsic resolution becomes irrelevant, allowing lower-cost detectors—such as scintillators—to be used instead.

 This approach has practical limitations.
 Adjusting the filtered energy range requires precise repositioning of the crystal or source, which is impractical under the rapid measurement conditions of PBR operation.
 Furthermore, the degree of collimation required for diffraction alignment significantly reduces photon throughput, necessitating a high source activity.
-Consequently, a static configuration that targets only the most intense and diagnostically useful gamma lines is preferred.
+Consequently, a static configuration that targets only the most intense and diagnostically useful gammas is preferred.